wounded-pixels/dsp-playground/README.md

 ## TODAY
 * convolution!
+  * better colors for ends of line and for sum
+  * better first sample
-* steps
+  * spacing in summation
-  * page and structure
-  * very simple kernels
+  * sample kernels
-  * slide steps - is that enough or need animation for inner loop as well?
+  * sample signals
+  * text

 ## Next up
+* start with examples of convolution with sound?
 * add sound effects page

+## Soon
 * fix spinners on sum of 2 - make them svg controls and size better
 * Sound effects with sines - closely spaced frequencies
 * analytics?